specious/facebook-cli/README.md

 ## Logging in

-Once the [Facebook app is configured](#facebook-setup), you must authorize it to access the social graph on your behalf.
+Once the [Facebook app is configured](#facebook-setup), you must authorize it to access the social graph on your behalf:

 - In a terminal, run: `facebook-cli login` ([screenshot](doc/images/login-procedure/facebook-cli-login.png))
   - (If authenticating on a remote machine or using a different port to receive the auth code: `facebook-cli login --host <hostname-or-ip> --port <port>`)